plivo/plivo-java/README.rst

 	Call response will contain RequestUUID of the call.
 	Note that the AnswerUrl, HangUpUrl and RingUrl has to be a VALID URL.
-Your application must be listening on these urls and response properly.
+Your application must be listening on these URLs and respond properly.

-	This helper already contains a simple web server implemented by Jetty, so you can check our servlet classes.
+	This helper already contains a simple web server implemented by Jetty (for test purpose only), so you can check our servlet classes.

 	Example of a simple implementation of the answered URL: